jstrand894/HugoAcademic/content/authors/admin/_index.md

 ## About Me

-Jackson Strand is a PhD candidate at Montana State University in the Peterson CBRA lab.
+I am a PhD candidate at Montana State University studying the biological control of yellow and Dalmatian Toadflax.
+In my free time I enjoy trail running, mountain biking, and downhill skiing.